 - 1/4 tsp xanthan gum

-- Combine the ground pork, almond flour, egg, garlic powder, ginger, gf soy sauce, red pepper flakes, scallions, peanuts, and salt in a medium bowl.
+Combine the ground pork, almond flour, egg, garlic powder, ginger, gluten free soy sauce, red pepper flakes, scallions, peanuts, and salt in a medium bowl.
 Mix thoroughly and form into 16 meatballs.
 Heat the 2 Tbsp oil in a nonstick pan and fry the meatballs about 3 minutes per side, or until cooked through.
 Remove the meatballs and set aside.

 Approximate nutrition info per serving: 356 calories, 26g fat, 3.5g net carbs, 27g protein